 Berkshire Choral International is planning a special program for the summer of 2018.
 Because of the difficulty of these kinds of programs, and the limited enrollment these weeks entail, we need to be able to evaluate the voices and skills of those who wish to participate in such repertoire.
 Choristers who auditioned successfully for the Newport 2016 week do not need to audition again.

-If you will be attending a BCI week in 2018, you may audition in person.
-If not, you may send a CD or MP3 file.
-Audition material must be received by 10/1/17 but we are still accepting auditions until all voice parts are filled.
+You may send a CD or MP3 file.
+Our initial deadline was 10/1/17 but we are still accepting auditions until all voice parts are filled.
 CDs may be sent to Cynthia Pease, Chorister Services Director, Berkshire Choral International, 245 N. Undermountain Rd., Sheffield, MA 01257.
-MP3s may be e-mailed to email@example.com.
-If submitting material after 10/1/17, please call 413-229-8526 to see whether we are still accepting auditions.
+MP3s may be e-mailed to firstname.lastname@example.org.
 Registration will take place after one is accepted.
-Any questions about the audition itself should be addressed to firstname.lastname@example.org.
+Any questions about the audition itself should be addressed to email@example.com.

 Instructions for audition

 Part A. Sing a song or aria of your choice, accompanied or unaccompanied.
 It cannot be a hymn or a choral line from a choral work.
 Announce the title and composer of your song.
 If you are auditioning live, an accompanist will be available.
 You must bring a copy of the music for the accompanist as well as yourself.
 You must sing it in the key in which it is written as our accompanists will not transpose.
 Your music does not have to be memorized.

 Part B. Sing “Simple Gifts,” a cappella, in the key given for each voice part and announce for which voice part you are auditioning.
 Voice parts listed below.

 Soprano 1/Tenor 1